idrisnebiuzunn/method-of-characteristics-nozzle-design/README.md

 ## Methodology

-The MATLAB implementation includes the following main computational steps:
+The MATLAB implementation follows these main steps:

 1. Define the initial flow and geometric conditions.
-2. Compute the Prandtl-Meyer function and inverse Mach number.
+2. Compute the Prandtl-Meyer angle and inverse Mach number.
-3. Calculate Mach angle and characteristic directions.
+3. Evaluate Mach angle and characteristic directions.
-4. Generate interior points using intersecting characteristic lines.
+4. Generate centerline and interior points from intersecting characteristic lines.
-5. Apply the centerline symmetry condition.
-6. Compute wall points using characteristic relations and wall tangency.
+5. Apply the wall-point design process using compatibility relations and wall tangency.
-7. Construct the nozzle wall contour from the generated MOC points.
+6. Construct the nozzle wall contour from the resulting MOC point distribution.

+## Notes on the Formulation

+This repository uses the classical two-dimensional planar MOC formulation.
+The generated contour therefore represents a planar minimum-length nozzle solution.
+If the contour is to be adapted to an axisymmetric nozzle, an additional geometric conversion step is required.

 ## Tools Used

-* MATLAB
+- MATLAB
-* Computational Aerodynamics
-* Compressible Flow Theory
+- Compressible Flow Theory
+- Computational Aerodynamics
-* Numerical Methods
+- Numerical Methods

 ## Project Motivation

 This project was developed to strengthen the connection between compressible flow theory and numerical implementation.
-It helped me understand how the Method of Characteristics can be used to construct supersonic flow fields and nozzle contours from governing aerodynamic relations.
+It helped me better understand how the Method of Characteristics can be used to construct supersonic flow fields and nozzle contours directly from aerodynamic governing relations.

-The work was initially introduced during my summer internship at SPACROL and was later improved through the Computational Aerodynamics course, where the mathematical derivations and governing relations were studied in more detail.
+The work was first introduced during my summer internship at SPACROL and was later improved through the Computational Aerodynamics course, where the mathematical derivations and governing relations were studied in more detail.

-## Notes
+## Disclaimer

 This repository is intended as an academic and personal engineering portfolio project.
 The implementation is focused on learning, numerical understanding, and demonstrating the application of the Method of Characteristics to supersonic nozzle design.